What Makes a Good Salesperson?

 In sales, this weapon of influence can be used extremely effectively when it comes to getting your foot in the door and the right person on the phone.

-It seems like common sense but you’d be surprised at how few salespeople actually stay on top of their leads.
+It seems common sense, but you’d be surprised at how few salespeople actually stay on top of their leads.

-“You absolutely have to stay front of mind to your leads.” says Paul Pratt, President of Full Service Mortgage Group.
-“Even if at first there’s no need to fill immediately email them and check in now and again.
-Send industry news, holiday greetings, and be sure that when the need arises it’s a no brainer in their minds that you’re the one to call.
+“Even if at first there’s no need to fill, immediately email them and check in now and again.
+Send industry news and holiday greetings, and be sure that when the need arises, it’s a no-brainer in their minds that you’re the one to call.

 That means without following up, your chances of succeeding in sales are slim to none.

-Gatekeepers are there to keep you from getting through to decision makers without an appointment, hence the name.
+Gatekeepers are there to keep you from getting through to decision-makers without an appointment.

 While it can be very easy to get angry with someone who isn’t putting you through or pointing you in the right direction, it’s never the right move to get upset with a gatekeeper.

 “Never be rude to someone who can hurt you with inaction,” says former FBI Hostage Negotiator and CEO of The Black Swan Group, Chris Voss.
 “Think about it.
 To completely end your chances of making a sale, all these people have to do is nothing.”

 A gatekeeper can simply hang up the phone, not take your future calls, and to them, it’s nothing.
 To you, it could mean losing that potentially huge sale.

 Start by asking them questions about the business.
 By asking them questions and bringing them into the process, not only do they begin to like you more, but by responding, it creates a kind of team out of the two of you.
 This gains you an ally as opposed to an enemy.